Simon Vaughan: Career

-In 1991, Vaughan joined Pickwick Home Video (part of the Carlton Television Group) which acquired and sold the rights to Beatrix Potter’s The World of Peter Rabbit and Friends (1993).
+In 1991, Vaughan joined Pickwick Home Video (part of the Carlton Television group) which acquired and sold the rights to Beatrix Potter's The World of Peter Rabbit and Friends (1993).
 In 1993, Vaughan joined BMG Entertainment where he commissioned Peter and the Wolf for the ABC Network, which won an Emmy Award for Best Children's Programme in 1995, and The Wind in The Willows collection for the Disney Channel and Channel 4.

-After leaving BMG, Vaughan took the television rights to the Watership Down franchise with him and formed his own company; Alltime Entertainment, in order to produce the series. the series - Watership Down, co-produced with Decode Entertainment in Canada, aired on ITV, Disney Channel and ProSieben and lasted for three seasons and thirty-nine episodes.
+After leaving BMG, Vaughan took the television rights to the Watership Down franchise with him and formed his own company, Alltime Entertainment, in order to produce the series.
+Watership Down, co-produced with Decode Entertainment in Canada, aired on ITV, Disney Channel and ProSieben and lasted for three seasons and thirty-nine episodes.
 Vaughan later delivered the television film A Bear Named Winnie (2004) starring Michael Fassbender in his first lead role.
-In 2005 Vaughan co-founded Alchemy Television where he executive produced Emmy Award nominated television film Coco Chanel (2008) starring Shirley MacLaine, and Ben Hur (2010) for ABC Network.
-Alchemy also invested in and distributed The Company (2007), Ridley Scott’s CIA origin story for TNT & BBC and 5 seasons of procedural crime series Flashpoint for CBS.
+In 2005 Vaughan co-founded Alchemy Television, a UK-based and US-based producer and distributor, where he executive-produced Emmy-nominated television film Coco Chanel (2008), starring Shirley MacLaine and Ben Hur (2010) for ABC Network.
+Alchemy also invested in and distributed The Company (2007), Ridley Scott's CIA origin story for TNT & BBC and 5 seasons of procedural crime series Flashpoint for CBS.

-In 2009 Vaughan launched production company Lookout Point, which was fully acquired by the BBC Group in 2018.
-At Lookout Point Vaughan executive produced the television programmes: Titanic (2012) written by Julian Fellowes for ITV and ABC Network, Parade's End (2012) for the BBC and HBO, starring Benedict Cumberbatch, which won the BAFTA for best mini-series in 2013 and Ripper Street (2012-2016), which ran on the BBC for five seasons.
-In 2016 Vaughan executive produced War and Peace (2016) for the BBC which was adapted by Andrew Davies and won a BAFTA for Production Design in 2017; and The Collection (2016) which was created by Oliver Goldstick and was Amazon’s first European original commission.
+In 2009, Vaughan founded the London-based drama production company Lookout Point, which was fully acquired by the BBC Group in 2018.
+At Lookout Point, Vaughan executive-produced television programmes including, Titanic (2012) written by Julian Fellowes for ITV and ABC Network, Parade's End (2012) for the BBC and HBO, starring Benedict Cumberbatch, which won the British Academy Television Award for Best Mini-Series in 2013 and Ripper Street (2012–2016), which ran on the BBC for five seasons.

+In 2016 Vaughan executive-produced War and Peace (2016) for the BBC which was adapted by Andrew Davies and won a BAFTA award for production design in 2017; and The Collection (2016) which was created by Oliver Goldstick and was Amazon's first European original commission.

-Lookout Point have also produced: Les Misérables (2018) for the BBC written by Andrew Davies and starring Olivia Colman, Dominic West and David Oyelowo, Mike Bartlett’s Press for BBC One and PBS (2018); and Sally Wainwright’s series Gentleman Jack for the BBC and HBO, starring Suranne Jones who won a Lead Actress BAFTA for her role in 2020.
+Lookout Point has also produced: Les Misérables (2018) for the BBC written by Andrew Davies and starring Olivia Colman, Dominic West and David Oyelowo, Mike Bartlett's Press for BBC One and PBS (2018); and Sally Wainwright's series Gentleman Jack for the BBC and HBO, starring Suranne Jones who won a British Academy Television Award for Best Actress for her role in 2020.